-The NAV of a Fund, as of any valuation time, is the market value of the Fund's assets. less its liabilities.
+The NAV of a Fund, as of any valuation time, is the market value of the Fund's assets, less its liabilities.
+The series of a Fund share a common pool of assets and liabilities with a single investment objective.